-When people ask what the ideal temperature is to set their thermostat, our answer is always — it depends.
+For maximum energy efficiency, you should set your thermostat temperature setting to 68 degrees in the winter and 78 degrees in the summer.
+But when people ask us what the ideal temperature is to set their thermostat, our answer is always – it depends.
 And it depends on a whole lot of factors.

 You can save up to 10% each year on utility bills by setting your thermostat 7 to 10 degrees higher in summer.
-You can also set it lower in winter for at least eight hours per day, according to the U.S. Department of Energy.
+You can also set it lower in winter for at least eight hours per day.
+Let’s learn more about how you can maximize cost and comfort by knowing what temperature you should set your thermostat to.

 Most experts recommend an indoor temperature of 68 degrees in the winter, turning the thermostat down a few degrees for comfortable sleeping.
-However, this, of course, depends on the weather outdoors and the residents indoors.
+However, this, of course, depends on the weather outdoors and the preferences of the residents indoors.

 Saving Energy in Winter